james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 ## 1. Install Ubuntu Server

 With Ubuntu Server, you can do either a `comfortable` or `minimal` install, I chose `comfortable`.
-You can probably chose `minimal` and just install any missing packages later.
+You can probably choose `minimal` and just install any missing packages later.
 But these instructions will assume you installed `comfortable`.

 Then make sure you're up-to-date